jr-cologne/jr-cologne.de/README.md

 # jr-cologne.de

-The source code of my [personal website](https://jr-cologne.de/), which will go online in August or September.
+The source code of my [personal website](https://jr-cologne.de/), which will go online in September.

-Currently, the website is in version 0.4.
+Currently, the website is in version 0.5.
 You can see the site in action under [dev.jr-cologne.de](https://dev.jr-cologne.de/).

 ## Design